heathermiller/dist-prog-book/chapter/8/big-data.md

 - `EdgeTable(pid, src, dst, data)`: Stores adjacency structure and edge data.
 -  `VertexDataTable(id, data)`: Stores vertex data.
 Contains states associated with vertices that are changing in the course of graph computation
-- `VertexMap(id, pid)`: Maps from vertex ids to the partitions that contain their adjacent edges.
+- `VertexMap(id, pid)`: Maps vertex ids to the partitions that contain their adjacent edges.
 Remains static as long as the graph structure doesn’t change.